FAQ's for Adult Undergraduate and Graduate Students

 The Marist College 69th Commencement ceremony will be held on Friday, May 22.
 Weather permitting, the ceremony will be held outdoors on the Campus Green.
-Students, faculty, and staff will assemble for the procession at 5:15 p.m. on the Lowell Thomas Quad, between Hancock Center and Dyson Center.
+Students, faculty, and staff will assemble for the procession at 5:15 p.m. on the Lowell Thomas Quad, between the Hancock and Dyson Centers.
 Students will need their line-up cards to participate in the ceremony.
 The procession is scheduled to begin promptly at 5:45 p.m.
 Candidates for bachelor's degrees will march together, led by their marshal, and will be called to the platform to receive their diploma covers in alphabetical order.
 Candidates for master's degrees will march together, led by their marshal, and will be called to receive their diploma covers by graduate program.
 Line-up cards will be collected from students as they approach the platform.

 Who will correctly pronounce my name?

 Marist wants to make sure each name called on Commencement day is pronounced correctly.
 For this reason, names are all prerecorded by the Dean of each school.
 Students may record their own names ahead of time so that the Deans may use those recordings as a reference.
 To record your name, log in to iLearn.
 Under your sites you will find a course named Commencement Name Recording.
 Follow the directions described in the assignment.
 You will need a computer with a built-in microphone.
 If you don’t have one of your own, stop by the Help Desk in Donnelly Hall or the Media Center in LT 208 for assistance.
 Act soon!
 The course will close April 20.

 Do you know who the speaker will be?

 Are there announcements available that I may send to relatives and friends?

 Orders for personalized announcements can be placed online at www.herffjones.com/college/graduation.

 How do I order my cap and gown?

 Regalia is ordered using our web application at www.marist.edu/registrar/commencement/.